KTUD-CD: History

 Sinclair Broadcast Group acquired what was then known as KUPN (channel 21, now KSNV) and switched the station's affiliation to The WB in 1998 as part of a bulk affiliation deal, with a subsequent call change to KVWB.
 KFBT (now KVCW) was thought to become a UPN affiliate but Sinclair, who took over the operations of KFBT via a local marketing agreement during the WB deal, declined UPN's offer and KFBT became an independent station instead, leaving Las Vegas without a UPN affiliate.
 The next year on February 12, 1999, channel 25 signed on as KCNG-LP and picked up the UPN affiliation.
 The station's callsign was changed to KTUD-LP in 2000, before switching to the "-CA" suffix in 2003.
 Initially owned by King Kong Broadcasting Inc., KTUD would go through a series of ownership changes before its acquisition by Greenspun from Venture Technologies Group.

 The station struggled due to problems with local cable providers, as their low-power designation meant KTUD-LP was not bound by the FCC must-carry rules requiring cable coverage.
-Cox Communications refused to carry the station at first, but by November 2000 began to carry it on channel 14 after customer demand from Star Trek fans and ahead of UPN's coverage of the XFL football league featuring the Las Vegas Outlaws locally.
+Cox Communications refused to carry the station at first, but by November 2000 began to carry it on channel 14 after customer demand from Star Trek fans and ahead of UPN's coverage of the short-lived XFL football league featuring the Las Vegas Outlaws locally.
 DirecTV eventually also picked up the station, though Dish Network never did.

 The station's standing was severely affected by the January 2006 announcement that The WB and UPN would merge into one network, The CW.
 Unlike in 1999 when the market's main independent stations were all owned separately and the ability for KTUD-LP to receive the UPN affiliation was easier, by 2006 both KVWB and independent KFBT were owned by Sinclair Broadcast Group, which was one of the largest affiliate groups for both The WB and UPN.
 KVWB was part of an early bulk affiliation deal for MyNetworkTV, with the CW affiliation still up for grabs by mid-April 2006.
 However, KTUD-LP withdrew from negotiations with the CW on April 24, 2006.
 KFBT was thus announced as the market's CW affiliate on May 2, 2006, and KTUD-LP was left to become an independent station when UPN ended operations in September 2006.

 On September 18, 2009, KTUD-LD signed on its digital signal on channel 20.

 The 2008 recession that heavily affected the Las Vegas Valley and slashed advertising revenue, and a lack of a network affiliation, eventually lead to the LLC behind KTUD-LP to file for bankruptcy protection in late February 2010, though no on-air operations were affected at the time.

 On March 16, 2012, the station transferred its Class A license over to their digital signal, with the call sign changing to KTUD-CD.
 Simultaneously, the analog license was canceled by the FCC and the KTUD-CA call sign was deleted from the FCC's database.